mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 On the MDAD playbook, these two variables are specified by default, so you do not need to add them.
 See its [`matrix_servers`](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/group_vars/matrix_servers) for details.

+**Notes**:
+- If you enable UVS for your Matrix homeserver (Synapse), make sure that the Matrix Federation port (usually `8448`) is accessible.
+See [here](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-user-verification-service.md#open-matrix-federation-port) for more information.
-**Note**: see [https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification](https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification) for more details about the authenticaition with Matrix OpenID.
+- See [https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification](https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification) for more details about the authenticaition with Matrix OpenID.

 #### Authenticate using LDAP: Auth-Type `ldap`